 - Book early for popular destinations, especially in Europe and during festivals or holidays.

-- Use filters and reviews: Look for properties rated 8.5+ or 4.5+ stars with consistent comments about comfort, quiet rooms, and service.
+- Use filters and reviews: look for properties rated 8.5+ or 4.5+ stars with consistent comments about comfort, quiet rooms, and service.

 - Compare non‑refundable vs. flexible rates; sometimes flexibility costs only a little more and is worth the peace of mind.